-For rent-controlled units, the landlord must have honest intent, without ulterior motive (e.g., a motive of raising the rent).
+For rent-controlled units, the landlord must have honest intent, without ulterior motive (e.g., a motive of raising the rent) to evict the tenant with “just cause.”
 Below are the just causes summarized; for the legal wording get the rent control ordinance and see §37.9(a).

-Relocation payments for household evicted for less than 20 days is limited to $302/day (March 1, 2015 to February 29, 2016 adjusted for inflation) or a comparable dwelling, and moving expenses.
+Relocation payments for household evicted for less than 20 days is limited to $320/day (March 2016 to February 2017, adjusted for inflation) or a comparable dwelling, and moving expenses.
 Otherwise tenants who are evicted for the “no-fault” causes capital improvements, demolition, owner move-in, or substantial rehabilitation have a right to a relocation payment as determined by the Rent Ordinance.
 Other eviction causes have relocation payments as noted below.